top of page

 • Cold Water Therapy

-• Free Community Suicide Prevention Training (ASIST and safeTALK)
+• Free Community Suicide Prevention Training, including ASIST and safeTALK

 All of our groups operate with clear agreements that protect dignity, confidentiality and safety for everyone attending.

-We believe that when structure and respect are present, honest conversation can happen.
+We believe that when structure, respect and safety are present, honest conversation can happen.

 Why We Exist

-Mentor Scotland was created to offer a space where people can talk without judgement, listen without interruption and feel less alone in what they are facing.
+We know that many people are carrying more than others can see.
+Some feel isolated, disconnected, overwhelmed or unsure where to turn.
+Mentor Scotland was created to offer safe, structured spaces where people can talk without judgement, listen without interruption and feel less alone in what they are facing.

-We believe that open conversation strengthens communities and helps reduce the stigma attached to mental health.
+We believe open conversation strengthens communities and helps reduce the stigma attached to mental health.

 Looking Ahead

-As we grow, our focus remains the same — protecting the integrity of our spaces while building stronger, more connected communities.
+As we grow, our focus remains the same: protecting the safety, structure and integrity of our spaces while helping build stronger, more connected communities.

 Join Us

-If you’re feeling isolated, unsure where to turn, or simply looking for connection, you are welcome.
+If you are feeling isolated, unsure where to turn, or simply looking for connection, you are welcome.

-If you want to support others and help strengthen your community, there is space for you.
+If you want to support others, be part of something meaningful and help strengthen your community, there is space for you.

-Let’s start the conversation and end the stigma attached to mental health.
+Let's continue the conversation and end the stigma attached to mental health.

 Meet the team.